 Better energy efficiency, along with lower pollutant emissions, higher reliability and reduced levels for noise and vibration have become key elements for the success of products which involve rotating machinery.
 In the field of transportation (e.g. vehicles, aviation) lighter structures result in smaller rotational inertias, which are more prone to vibration and are more subject to the excitation of torsional dynamics.
 In the field of industrial machinery, reliability and efficiency gains can be obtained by monitoring the machine vibration signature.
 Accurate torsional vibration measurements represent, therefore, a key aspect for designing more competitive rotating machinery.
 The paper provides examples of measurements to compare the main techniques (coder-based, laser, accelerometric) and discusses the impact of different sources of error on the accuracy of the measured torsional vibrations or transmission errors.
 Errors entering the measurement chain at different stages are analysed.
 The effects of time accuracy and spatial accuracy on the overall measurement error are highlighted.
-Time accuracy.
+Time accuracy is related to timing and sampling frequency; spatial accuracy is related to the instrument accuracy.
 Limiting factors on the overall measurement accuracy are identified and best practices for reaching high-quality measurements are proposed.
 Ongoing R&D actions to simplify torsional vibration measurements and a novel high precision test rig are presented.